 Criteria Range: E25:F27

-And here’s the filtered output in the following picture.
+The filtered output is shown in the following image.

-Our dataset has been modified a bit for this section.
-There are a number of duplicate rows in the table that I’ve highlighted with different colors.
-We’ll filter the entire data to show all rows without duplications.
+The sample dataset has been modified for this section.
+There are a number of duplicate rows in the table that I have highlighted with different colors.
+We will filter the entire data to show all rows without duplications.

 List Range: B4:G23